onqtam/headjack/src/startup_case_study.md

 <img src="images/startup_case_study.png">

 The ultimate audio/video player can offer a lot more than just a comment histogram - it has the potential to be a vibrant social experience like any other:
-- 1-click repositioning & resizing of the filter window to timestamp ranges for different topics plotted as horizontal bars (already done)
+- 1-click repositioning & resizing of the filter window to timestamp ranges for different topics plotted as horizontal bars (already done & visible in the screenshot)
 - sharing links to specific ranges - as clips, but without losing the context
     - many channels re-upload clips from longer videos - this should instead be a simple "retweet" of the original material with a range as a parameter
-- different types of comments: annotations, questions, personal (hidden) notes
+- different types of comments: annotations, questions, personal (private) notes
 - search field for within the comments that are in the current filter window
 - crowdsourced annotations (tagging resources/events/concepts/entities)
 - plotting/toggling different types of histograms (not just comment density):